-- candidates for election to our Board of Directors. - Considers any director candidates recommended by our stockholders. - Reviews and makes recommendations to the Board with respect to the compensation and benefits of directors. - Oversees our corporate governance practices and procedures, including reviewing and recommending to the Board for approval any changes related to our corporate governance framework. - Reviews environmental, social and governance efforts that management has implemented to monitor and address the Company's impact on environmental and social issues.
+- Identifies, evaluates and recommends candidates for election to our Board of Directors. - Considers any director candidates recommended by our stockholders. - Oversees our corporate governance practices and procedures, including reviewing and recommending to the Board for approval any changes related to our corporate governance framework. - Reviews environmental, social and governance efforts that management has implemented to monitor and address the Company's impact on environmental and social issues.

-- assesses, and assists the Board in reviewing and assessing, potential acquisitions. divestitures and investments. - Conducts periodic reviews of completed transactions.
+- Reviews and assesses, and assists the Board in reviewing and assessing, potential acquisitions, divestitures and investments. - Conducts periodic reviews of completed transactions.